image

 Benefits of implementing a communication plan

-• A communication plan increases project transparency, building trust among stakeholders and team members.
+• A communication plan builds project transparency and fosters trust between stakeholders and team members.

 Common challenges in project communication